microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 #### _Storage Account v2 with Datalake,  Static Web App , SFTP Service ,  Function App_
  1. **Azure Portal**
     1. **Create a Resource Group**
+       1. Open Azure Portal.
+Select Resource Groups
+       2. Select Create.
+Choose your Resource Group Name and Region
-    2. **Azure Storage Account v2 with Datalake, SFTP Service, Static Web App**
+    2. **Create Azure Storage Account v2 with Datalake, SFTP Service, Static Web App**
-       1.  addition to the defaults, select the following options
+       1. In the Azure Portal select Create a resource. choose Storage Account, Create
+       2. Choose your newly created Resource Group, name, Region, Performance: Standard, Redundancy:GRS
+       3. In Advanced Tab keep the defaults and also select:
-       2. Enaable hierarchical namespace
+           1. Enaable hierarchical namespace
-       3. Enable SFTP
+           2. Enable SFTP
-       4. Configure CORS
-       5.  keep the remaining defaults and select create
+       4.  keep the remaining defaults and select create
-       6.  once the storage account is created enable static website.  use $index and $error for document paths.copy the primary endpoint for later use
+       5.  once the storage account is created enable static website.  use $index and $error for document paths.copy the primary endpoint for later use
+       6. Configure CORS

     3.  **Create Azure Function App**
         1. Create a  Function App of type Powershell core.
 Give it a name such as PowerPortalFileManagement